Metsä Group’s principles for forest use and management

 Legislation, certificates and management systems

 • We require all our cooperation partners to comply with legislation in force.
-Our operations comply with the European Timber Regulation (EUTR), EU Deforestation Regulation and FLEGT licensing scheme, US Lacey Act and UK Timber Regulation (UKTR).
+Our operations comply with the European Timber Regulation (EUTR), EU Deforestation Regulation (EUDR) and FLEGT licensing scheme, US Lacey Act and UK Timber Regulation (UKTR).
 All the wood we procure comes from either certified forests or forests that meet the requirements of controlled origin (PEFC Controlled Sources, FSC® Controlled Wood).

 • We know the origin of the wood we use and have PEFC and FSC® Chain of Custody (CoC) certification.